The MV formalism for ${\rm IBL}_\infty$- and ${\rm BV}_\infty$-algebras: The category of MV-algebras

 On objects, the functor $\Box$ forgets everything except the structure operator $\Delta$ and the unit map $\eta$.
 For $(V,\Delta,\eta) \in \chain$ choose a right inverse $\epsilon$ of $\eta$ and define $F(V,\Delta,\eta)$ the supertrivial MV-algebra as in Example~\ref{supertrivial}.
 Notice that, for $V',V'' \in \widetilde{\ttMV}_{R}$,

 and, likewise, for $V',V'' \in \chain$,

 We define $\Box$ and $F$ to be the identities on morphisms.
 It is simple to verify that we have constructed mutual weak inverses. \end{proof}

 \begin{remark} The definition of the category of \MV-algebras can be modified.
 For instance, we may leave the conilpotency of $\delta$ out, but instead of~(\ref{eq:1}) require that $\Im(f) \in V'' \hot\, \frm$.
 Likewise, we need not require $R$ to be complete, but then~(\ref{eq:1}) must be replaced by $f \circ \eta' = 0$.
 In both cases the above constructions remain valid.
-We may also require $\epsilon \circ \Delta = 0$, drop the condition $\Delta(1)=0$, or require both conditions simultaneously. \end{remark}
+We may also require $\epsilon \circ \Delta = 0$, drop the condition $\Delta(1)=0$, or require both conditions simultaneously.
+We may allow $R$ to be differential graded, which could be useful in some contexts. \end{remark}